 Guatemala has a very special place deep in our hearts.
 But beyond our personal bias, Guatemala truly possesses an unmistakable magic known to both locals and visitors alike.
 A country full of cultural richness that goes back centuries in time, it is also home to incredible natural beauty and some of the world’s friendliest and most cheerful people.
 It has also faced disaster, tragedy and injustice and continues to recover from the civil war and prevail over present day challenges.
-Still, like many of its Latin America neighbors, Guatemala and her people exhibit a resilience and indomitable spirit that is nothing short of inspiring.
+Still, like many of its Latin America neighbors, Guatemala and its people exhibit a resilience and indomitable spirit that is nothing short of inspiring.
 Just be careful, you might come intending to stay a week only to find that the weeks turn into years and you’re still around town pinching yourself because you can’t believe it’s all real.

 Spanish is the official language of Guatemala.
 As a first and second language, Spanish is spoken by 93% of the population.
-Twenty-one Mayan languages are spoken, especially in rural areas, as well as two non-Mayan Amerindian languages, Xinca, an indigenous language, and Garifuna, an Arawakan language spoken on the Caribbean coast.
+Twenty-two Mayan languages are spoken, especially in rural areas, as well as two non-Mayan Amerindian languages, Xinca, an indigenous language, and Garifuna, an Arawakan language spoken on the Caribbean coast.
 English is spoken widely in the prominent tourist destinations of La Antigua and Lake Atitlán.

 What will the food be like on my trip?

 Guatemalan food and drink are primarily influenced by the country’s Maya and Spanish cultures.
 However, it also received influences from African and Caribbean cultures.
 We will be taking you to our favorite restaurants where you will get to try food local to Guatemala as well as some non-traditional cuisine.